MegaDeath00/Fake-news-detector/README.md

 # Fake-news-detector
-A ML project on a American election news database
+An ML project on the American election news database